pnp/graph-connectors-samples/samples/nodejs-typescript-github/README.md

 ## Prerequisites

-* Microsoft tenant with a Microsoft 365 subscription (this will allow up to 50 million items to be ingested through Graph connectors).
+* Microsoft tenant with a Microsoft 365 subscription (this will allow up to 50 million items to be ingested through Copilot connectors).
 You can also use a [Microsoft 365 developer subscription](https://developer.microsoft.com/microsoft-365/dev-program)
 * [Node@20](https://nodejs.org) or later

   ```bash